-Japan is a fascinating country situated in north east Asia between the North Pacific Ocean and the Sea of Japan.
-It comprises of more than 4,000 islands, the main four being Hokkaido, Honshu, Kyushu and Shikoku.
-The Japanese name for Japan is ‘Nippon’ or ‘Nihon’ meaning ‘sun origin’ and is often translated into ‘Land of the Rising Sun’.
-With a population of approximately 127 million, Japan is the 10th most populated country in the world.
-It is a land of contrasts, an engaging combination of futuristic cities, ancient culture and diverse scenery.
+Japan is a fascinating country situated in north-east Asia.
+It is comprised of more than 4,000 islands – the main four being Hokkaido, Honshu, Kyushu and Shikoku.
+The Japanese name for Japan is ‘Nippon’ or ‘Nihon’ meaning ‘sun origin’ and is often translated as ‘Land of the Rising Sun’.
+It is a country of contrasts; engaging a combination of futuristic cities, ancient culture and diverse scenery.
 Japan is famous for its relatively short Cherry Blossom season.
-Flowers can bloom as early as January on the south island of Okinawa, or as late as May on the north island of Hokkaido.
-In major cities such as Tokyo and Osaka, the Cherry Blossom season is generally in early April to mid-May, which makes this a popular time to travel.

 Entry Requirements – Passports must be valid for six months beyond the length of stay.
 Visas are not required for Australian passport holders for entry into Japan for stays of up to 90 days.